 Once your combiner box is installed, you can mount the panels on the roof.
 (Or do this step last.)
-After a lot of research, I used 3M adhesive pads.
+After a lot of research, I used 3M VHB 4950 adhesive tape.
 Some people screw their panels to the roof, which certainly would work, but that’s just 16 more holes to rust or leak.
 Make sure to put a layer of self-leveling sealant over the top of the solar panel feet/adhesive pads to prevent dirt and water from compromising the attachment and haven’t had any issues.

 Turn on the beast!
 Hopefully there is exactly zero popping, crackling and fizzing.
 Crack a cold one and sit back and enjoy the fruits of your labor.